 AI is applied to make the best choices for greenhouse control, such as indoor climate, energy and water consumption, CO2 production and crop growth.
 However, sometimes conflicting goals need to be reached.
 For example: temperature and relative humidity in greenhouses must be within a certain range, energy and net water consumption must be as low as possible, crop development must be as fast as possible whereas the quality needs to be acceptable.

 To this end, the Greenhouse AI Accumulator (GAIA) is being developed; it allows various underlying existing subcontrollers to work together to achieve a good balance through a collective control strategy.
 Therefore, the system must receive input from sensors in the greenhouse, including data on crop development.

-The use of existing and new AI technologies, such as Model-based Predictive Control and/or Reinforcement Learning, will be examined to determine whether they can provide the correct advice.
+The use of existing and new AI technologies, such as Model-based Predictive Control and/or Reinforcement Learning, are examined to determine whether they can provide the correct advice.
 In addition, advice will always be accompanied by a good explanation through explainable AI techniques.
 The operator can learn from the decisions of the system and will also be enabled to give feedback with substantiation about the correctness of an advice.
-The feedback will used by the AI system to create improved future advice.
+The feedback will be used by the AI system to create improved future advice.
 In this way, the system learns from the operator, who makes decisions based on ‘green fingers’ founded on years of experience: ‘co-learning’.

 What challenge does it solve?

 The aim of the project is to support the greenhouse operator in making the correct decisions to achieve maximum yield and product quality in greenhouses at minimum cost and impact on the environment.
 In the longer term, this should lead to largely autonomously functioning greenhouses, making food production in greenhouses easier and more feasible in large parts of the world.